What Is an AI Agentic Enterprise? A Complete Guide

 An AI agentic enterprise running on FlowWright is one where AI is embedded inside business execution, not bolted on as a side feature.

-What is an agentic enterprise?
+What is an AI Agentic Enterprise?

 An agentic enterprise is an organization where software agents actively participate in day-to-day operations.
 These agents can: